 Aero Spark tees have a flexible neck which makes the tee difficult to break.
 The also last longer than conventional tees (more than 3 rounds on average).

-3-piece performance golf balls
+More golf balls